-Right on the water in the Port of Los Angeles, the Cabrillo Aquarium is a great spot for the whole family to explore.
+Right on the water in the Port of Los Angeles, the Cabrillo Aquarium is an excellent spot for the whole family to explore.
 Of course, young children will probably like it the most, but I found it to be a great aquarium as an adult as well.
-There was a lot to see in the small area and here is all the information so you can check it out.
+There was a lot to see in the small area, and here is all the information so you can check it out.

 - Cost: $5 suggested donation

 - Hours: Generally Noon – 5 PM but closed Mondays

 - Location: 3720 Stephen M White Dr, San Pedro, CA 90731